 The most important distinction to understand with all crypto wallets, including mobile ones, is whether they are custodial or non-custodial, centralized or decentralized.

 In a custodial (centralized) wallet, servers run by the app hold all your information for you.
-In these wallets you are more likely to have the same options that are available in a regular banking app, such as resetting your password, getting special deals on your birthday, signing up for an email list, and sometimes recovering stolen funds.
+With these wallets you are more likely to have the same options that are available in a regular banking app, such as resetting your password, getting special deals on your birthday, signing up for an email list, and sometimes recovering stolen funds.
 These wallets can also be tied to online exchanges, so it’s important to be aware how and where your information is being shared.

 By the way, exchanges can also be centralized or decentralized.
 When custodial wallets are tied to an exchange, it’s most likely a centralized exchange that holds your keys and your funds.
 Decentralized exchanges don’t hold your funds or manage your keys, so using them in combination with non-custodial wallets allows you to retain full control over your crypto.